 The Center for Teaching with Technology (CTT) was created to offer assistance to faculty in the pedagogical and technical implementation of the learning technologies available at ESU.

-To learn more about Zoom go to our ESU Core Tool page.
+Find more about Zoom on the ESU Core Tool Page.

 Students often have technology-related questions that they may bring to you.
 To help serve them better, ensure they know what support resources are available for them to quickly and easily help themselves.
 Most of the available resources are described on D2L Student Support.